 Approval/discussion: NERTPO Rating and Ranking Structure for NMDOT FFY 2024 Tap, RTP Motorized, CRP Funding (NERTPO Planners)

 Mr. Sittig, NCNMEDD, presented the NERTPO Rating and Ranking Structure for NMDOT FFY 2024 TAP, RTP Motorized, and CRP Funding.
 Mr. Sittig reminded membership of the presentation made at the last NERTPO meeting.
 The direction given from NMDOT to RTPOs concerning RTIPRs is to rate and rank regional projects “according to the RTPO’s adopted procedures.”
 The first review will be from the RTPO board and the next will be by NMDOT Districts.
-The NERTPO 2022 Fed and State Rating Criteria from the previous fiscal year are scored for Planning with a possible 10 points.
-Project Description/Type/Scope for 10 points.
-Justification for 10 points.
-Request Readiness for 10 points.
-Is the project a priority bridge for 1 point.
-And is the project part of a phased project for 1 point.
-The total amount achievable is 42 total points.
+Mr. Sittig presented the NERTPO 2022 Fed and State Rating Criteria:

+Planning (0 to 5 points each)

+Secured other funding sources (no federal funding except TTP), matching funds

+Support from existing planning documents and/or federal or state agencies/STIP/RTIPR or State List

+Project Description/Type/Scope (0 to 5 points each)

+Location of project, development clearly outlined

+Level of coordination with RTPO, NMDOT, and district engineers in project development and compliance

+Justification (0 to 5 points each)

+Economic impact (improve access to jobs and tourism), need for project clearly outlined

+Improves quality of life/promotes safety/ environmental sustainability

+Request Readiness (0 to 10 points)

+Right of way acquisition and clearances, shovel readiness, planning documents, environmental clearances, project timeline.

+2022 TPF Additions (0 or 1 point each, 0 for no, 1 for yes)

+Priority Bridge?

+Part of a Phase Project?

+Total (0 to 42 points)

 Mr. Sittig proposed that questions or additions for these criteria.
 Members were in unanimity to keep all criteria the same.
 There being no official changes to the criteria, no vote is needed.

 Presentation/discussion: NMDOT FFY 2024 Call for TPF Project Schedule (NERTPO Planners)